rngolam/Graph-Implementation/README.md

 # Graphs

-An implementation of Undirected and Directed Graph data structures written in Python.
+An implementation of Undirected and Directed Graph abstract data types written in Python.

 The Directed Graph class is implemented using a vertex adjacency matrix and supports the following interface:
 * add_vertex